Grigory Karasin

-He served as a State Secretary and a Deputy Minister of Foreign Affairs of Russia from 2005 to 2019, and had had served as the ambassador to the United Kingdom from 2000 to 2005.
+He served as a State Secretary and a Deputy Minister of Foreign Affairs of Russia from 2005 to 2019, and had served as the ambassador to the United Kingdom from 2000 to 2005.

 Career

 Karasin graduated from the Institute of Oriental Languages at Moscow State University in 1971, and went on to work in various diplomatic posts in the central offices of the Ministry of Foreign Affairs and abroad.

 From March 2000 to June 2005, Karasin was the Ambassador of Russia to the United Kingdom, and returned to Moscow in June 2005 to take up the position of Deputy Minister of Foreign Affairs; since October 2005, he is also a State Secretary.

 On 12 September 2019, he was appointed a member of the Federation Council, a representative of the Executive of the Sakhalin oblast, by the decree of the Governor Valery Limarenko.

 Karasin speaks Russian, English, Hausa and French.

 Sanctions

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.